nullrocket/gitbook/passpack-it-button/1-click-login.md

+# 1-Click login

-1 Click login is a faster way of using your **Passpack It!** button.
+1-Click login is a faster way of using your **Passpack It!** button.
 With 1 Click Login, you can leave Passpack open in a tab or window while you browse, then simply click your Passpack It! button when you happen upon a website that you would like to login to.

+{% hint style='info' %}
-This is different from standard auto-login because you do not need to connect to the website's login form via your Passpack account.
+1-Click Login is different from standard auto-login because you do not need to connect to the website's login form via your Passpack account.
+{% endhint %}

 ## Enable/Disable 1-Click Login